JermaineMckenna/project1-fixed/README.md

 - CSS3 (Styling and responsiveness)
 - Bootstrap 5 (Responsie layout)
 - Visual Studio Code (Code editor for development)
+- Figma (Wireframe)

 ## :star: Features -
 - Fully Responsive to all devices (desktop, tablet and mobiles)
-- Navigation Bars to direct to other pages within the website (project and contact pages) -Interactive buttons and links to other sites from within the page (projects) -Clean, Simple layout
+- Navigation Bars to direct to other pages within the website (project and contact pages)
+- nteractive buttons and links to other sites from within the page (projects)
+- Clean, Simple layout
--Downloadable CV
+- Downloadable CV
--Media/other links to contact me
+- Media/other links to contact me

 ## 📸 Preview of homepage screenshot -